Padamati Sandhya Ragam: Plot

 Later, she meets her other neighbour Ronald, a black drummer.
 They both get closer to her, to Adinarayana's disapproval.
 As they fall in love with Sandhya, they get Ganapathi to teach them Telugu, but humorously mangle the language on their first attempts.
 Both of them quickly improve and end up proposing to her on the same day.
 After thinking about it, she comes outside the next day with a white sari, signalling her acceptance of Chris to his celebration and Ronald's frustration.

 Adinarayana tries to arrange her marriage with an Indian doctor named Ravi.
 Ravi is progressive, however, and encourages her to continue pursuing Chris.
 Later, Chris and Sandhya secretly meet up and he proposes they elope, to which Sandhya reluctantly agrees.
 Adinarayana learns about their love and tries to catch them with Ronald's help, so they run away on a motorcycle and then steal an RV when that stops working.
 After losing them, the couple realise they have no money and manage to satiate their hunger with some milk found in the RV's fridge.
 Escaping a close call with the police the next morning, they luckily find other Indians who let them stay in their house.
 Adinarayana consents to their marriage, but the couple gets into an argument on whose customs to follow.
 After Ronald spots them and tells Rama Rao, he goes to them and ends up resolving the matter by suggesting holding two ceremonies – one at a church and another at a temple.
 Thus, Chris and Sandhya finally get married.

 In the present, Sandhya gives a message on how all humans are equal, proceeded by Chris talking about his appreciation of Indian culture.
 They then offer Anitha the opportunity to go to America and live with them.
 As Chris and Sandhya leave for the airport the day after, Anitha wistfully sits in her room with the door closed.
-Right before they get on the plane, she shows up, asks Chris to forgive her, and joins them on the flight.
+Right before they depart, she shows up, asks Chris to forgive her, and joins them on the flight.